DV

 What is the difference between SMH and VGT?

-SMH (VanEck Semiconductor ETF) tracks MVIS US Listed Semiconductor 25 Index with a technology approach, while VGT (Vanguard Information Technology ETF) tracks Basket (Vanguard Information Technology ETF holdings) with a basket approach.
+SMH (VanEck Semiconductor ETF) tracks MVIS US Listed Semiconductor 25 Index with a technology approach, while VGT (Vanguard Information Technology ETF) holds a basket of Vanguard Information Technology ETF holdings.
 They are issued by VanEck and Vanguard respectively.

 Can I hold both SMH and VGT?